RYAN MINTI

 What is your Hero, Parent, Child and Inferior?
 Read more here: https://www.myersbriggs.org/unique-features-of-myers-briggs/type-dynamics-processes/

-PEL-SAC Assesment
+PEL-SAC Assessment

 Background